Carpentersville in Warren County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected by Pohatcong Twp.
 Historic Preservation Committee.

 Location.
 40° 38.087′ N, 75° 11.32′ W. Marker is in Carpentersville, New Jersey, in Warren County.
 Marker is on River Road, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Phillipsburg NJ 08865, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Life Along The Canal (approx. half a mile away in Pennsylvania); Maurice K. Goddard (approx. half a mile away in Pennsylvania); Mules and Men (approx. half a mile away in Pennsylvania); Pennsylvania Canal (approx. 0.6 miles away in Pennsylvania); Delaware Canal (approx. Williams Township Totem Poles (approx. 2 miles away in Pennsylvania); Seigletown (approx. 2 miles away); Hughesville (approx. 2 miles away).
+Life Along The Canal (approx. half a mile away in Pennsylvania); Maurice K. Goddard (approx. half a mile away in Pennsylvania); Mules and Men (approx. half a mile away in Pennsylvania); Pennsylvania Canal (approx. Delaware Canal (approx. 0.6 miles away in Pennsylvania); Williams Township Totem Poles (approx. 2 miles away in Pennsylvania); Seigletown (approx. 2 miles away); Hughesville (approx. 2 miles away).

 Categories. • Colonial Era • Settlements & Settlers •